 “We’ll definitely proceed civilly, but I want criminal investigations to be completed before we take civil actions,” he said.

-In the wake of the 2018 audit, City Manager Patrick Duhany insisted new controls implemented since 2015 would prevent similar mismanagement in the future.
+In the wake of the 2018 audit, City Manager Patrick Duhaney insisted new controls implemented since 2015 would prevent similar mismanagement in the future.
 He added, however, that MSD would adjust its behavior.

 “MSD is currently taking action to fine tune some of the management practices identified in the state audit, including contractor performance evaluations, invoice review and approvals, records retention, travel, and Hamilton County oversight," Duhaney wrote then.